Azure/batch-shipyard/docs/35-batch-shipyard-task-factory.md

 invariably be more complex.
 Your generator function can be dependent upon any Python package that is needed to accomodate complex task factory parameter generation scenarios.
-Please note that if you have installed your Batch Shipyard enviornment into a virtual environment and your dependencies are non-local (i.e., not in the Batch Shipyard directory), then you need to ensure that your dependencies are properly installed in the correct environment.
+Please note that if you have installed your Batch Shipyard environment into a virtual environment and your dependencies are non-local (i.e., not in the Batch Shipyard directory), then you need to ensure that your dependencies are properly installed in the correct environment.